tomascelko/tomascelko.github.io/_projects/parallel_clustering.md

 #### Option 3: From source

-- Request access to the repository by email - free for non-commercial applications
+- Request access to the repository by email - free for non-commercial applications assuming proper citation of the relevant article
 - Create a build folder and generate build files with `cmake ..` or similar
 - Build with `cmake --build . --config=Release`
-- Similarily to option 2 ("From prebuilt .zip package"), let cmake know the path to `clusterer_cuda-config.cmake` file

 If you struggle with installation, feel free to reach out by email.